-Lisa has over 20 years of experience in integrated brand marketing and strategic communications, working for leading agencies including Edelman and McCann World Group, Weber Shandwick.
-A skilled business strategist, she enjoys building and leading multi-disciplinary teams and has worked with companies such as Starbucks, HP, GSK, Unilever, Shell and Siemens to address a broad range of needs.
+Lisa brings experience in integrated brand marketing and strategic communications, having worked for leading agencies including Edelman, Iris and McCann World Group, Weber Shandwick.
+A skilled business strategist, she enjoys building and leading multi-disciplinary teams and in the past has worked with companies such as Starbucks, HP, GSK, Unilever, Shell, Brown Forman, Sony Ericsson and Siemens to address a broad range of needs.

-Cornelia has been a brand strategist, communicator, and senior agency executive for over 25 years, working across Europe, Asia, and the US.
-Among the companies and clients she worked for are Mars, Unilever, Shell, Microsoft, P&G, Beiersdorf, Inbev, Wrigley, Ecco Shoes, Hilton, Bosch, Adidas, Gore, Siemens Home Appliances, TÜV SÜD, Grohe and Tata.
+Cornelia has been a brand strategist, communicator, and senior agency executive for over 30 years, working across Europe, Asia, and the US.
+Among the companies she worked for are Mars, Unilever, Shell, Microsoft, P&G, Beiersdorf, Inbev, Wrigley, Hilton, Bosch, Adidas, Gore, Siemens Home Appliances, TÜV SÜD, Grohe/Lixil and Tata.

-Cornelia is a speaker about brand topics and a university lecturer on international communication management.
-Cornelia has studied marketing and business administration in Germany and France, lived in Germany and India and worked in most markets in Europe and Asia.
-She believes that changing perspective is not only the most important ingredient of successful communication, but the spice of life.
+Cornelia is a speaker about brand, purpose, and collaboration topics and a university lecturer on international communication management.
+Cornelia has studied marketing and business administration in Germany and France, lived in Germany, France and India, and worked in most markets in Europe and Asia.
+She believes that strategic communication is a key value-driver for leaders, companies, and brands today.

 Tish partners with clients who are looking for action-based leadership strategies that allow them to address some of the world’s toughest issues while preparing for future business success.
 She is an acknowledged leader in building and executing communications approaches and offerings that are founded in a research-centric POV and address business challenges, while building a license to operate, license to lead, and market share.